ckeditor/ckeditor4-docs/docs/guide/dev/howtos/styles/README.md

 ## How Do I Customize the Styles Drop-Down List?

-You need to pass your own style definitions to the CKEDITOR.stylesSet.add function, giving them a unique name, and then configure the editor to use them by setting the CKEDITOR.config#stylesSet value.
+You need to pass your own style definitions to the {@linkapi CKEDITOR.stylesSet.add CKEDITOR.stylesSet.add} function, giving them a unique name, and then configure the editor to use them by setting the {@linkapi CKEDITOR.config#stylesSet CKEDITOR.config#stylesSet} value.

 	CKEDITOR.stylesSet.add( 'my_styles', [
 		// Block-level styles.